A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Introduction

+Before proceeding to describe the main focus of this paper, we take a moment to reflect on the basic differences between Lasso selection and thresholded-Lasso selection that account for the potential power increase reported in, e.g., \cite{wang2017bridge}.
 At first glance, the two selection rules might not appear that different, because \eqref{eq:lasso-var-selection} is just \eqref{eq:thresh-lasso} with $t=0$.
 There is, however, a fundamental difference between Lasso and thresholded-Lasso.
 To illustrate this, we simulated data from the model with $n=100$, $p=200$, $\sigma=1$, and the coefficients are all zero except for $\beta_1=\ldots=\beta_{20}=10$.
-Figure \ref{fig:paths} tracks the absolute value of the Lasso estimates $\widehat{\beta}_j(\lambda)$ as $\lambda$ varies, for null coefficients and for nonnull coefficients.
-We can see that false discoveries occur early on the Lasso path (as already observed in \cite{su2017false}).
+Figure \ref{fig:paths} tracks the absolute value of the Lasso estimates $\widehat{\beta}_j(\lambda)$ as a function of $\lambda$, for null coefficients and for nonnull coefficients.
+In Lasso selection variables are collected in the order they become active, $\widehat{\beta}_j(\lambda)\neq 0$, as $\lambda$ decreases; pictorially, this corresponds to looking at the selection path ``horizontally" along the $\lambda$ axis.
+We can see that false discoveries occur early on the Lasso path (as studied and confirmed in \cite{su2017false}).
 Consequently, \eqref{eq:lasso-var-selection} cannot keep FDP small unless $\lambda$ is chosen large, which inevitably affects the power: in this example the maximum TPP for \eqref{eq:lasso-var-selection} subject to FDP$\leq 0.1$ is 0.45.
-Nevertheless, it is also evident from the figure that the estimates corresponding to true signals maintain significantly larger size than most of the estimates for nulls, as $\lambda$ decreases.
-The additional flexibility in varying the threshold allows \eqref{eq:thresh-lasso} to take advantage of this: basically, $\lambda$ can be chosen freely, while setting $t$ appropriately large will make FDP small (by killing small estimates corresponding to null coefficients).
-Figuratively, Lasso \eqref{eq:lasso-var-selection} looks at the path ``horizontally"---see discussion in the beginning of Subsection \ref{subsec:amp}---and so it is committed to the order in which variables enter one after the other; whereas thresholded-Lasso \eqref{eq:thresh-lasso} looks at the path ``vertically", exploiting the extra degree of freedom to specify $t$.
-That the latter can be advantageous is shown in the figure by the broken line, indicating the 10-fold cross-validation estimate of $\lambda$.
-At this value of $\lambda$, for example, thresholded-Lasso has TPP equal to 0.95 when $t$ is selected such that FDP $\leq 0.1$.